Community Services building, Cobblebank

 Has the design been finalised?

-In July 2024, Melton City Council approved a masterplan for the Cobblebank Community Services Hub.
+In July 2024, Melton City Council approved a masterplan for the Cobblebank Community Services building.
 Council has engaged DesignInc as the architect for the project and the design process is underway.
 The designs presented on this website are conceptual.
 Council will continue working with tenants who have expressed interest to ensure it meets their needs.

 What is the project timeline?